Development¶

 To install all dependencies, including docs:

-And to activate virtualenv created by poetry run:
+And to activate virtualenv created by uv run:

 Adding new dependencies¶